dfarrel1/dfarrel1.github.io/markdown/index.md

 Programming Languages

-:   **Python:** 8 Years experience.
+:   **Python:** 10 Years experience.

-:   **Scala:**  3 years experience developing in Scala.
+:   **Scala, Java:**  3 years experience developing in Scala and Java.
 Completed Courses from EPFL in Functional Programming and Software Development with Scala.

 :   **JavaScript, Typescript, React:** 2 years experience.
 I use JavaScript and React in my side project, Gifthorse and leveraged typescript most recently at DDS to contribute to web app products.